Malta Retirement Programme 2026: Requirements and Special Tax Benefits

 Here is a list of the documents needed:

-4. Proof of pension
+• Proof of your foreign pension income

-Malta Retirement Visa Application Process
+Malta Retirement Programme Step by Step Application Process

 open passport